Inspectablock/celestia-node-monitor/README.md

 `pipenv install`

-**Ensure that the 'cache' directory is writeable by the user running the script.**
+**Ensure that the 'cache' directory is writable by the user running the script.**

 Run the tool